Includes Bonus Material:

 This error message means the code works and everything saved correctly.

-Outside access to your configuration files is prohibited!The security of your website should be your priority!Click To Tweet
+Outside access to the WordPress configuration files is prohibited!The security of your website should be your priority!Click To Tweet

 Method 2: Restrict Access Through File Permissions